turinglabsorg/datahub-learn/network-documentation/celo/tutorial/subgraphs-on-celo.md

     2. `PRIVATE_KEY`: Private key of a Celo account.
 This is different from your Mnemonic.
 You will need real CELO tokens on this account since we are deploying to the mainnet.

     You can optionally look at [truffle.js](https://github.com/secretshardul/the-graph-celo/blob/master/truffle.js) to see how these parameters are used in code.
+This script is responsible for compiling our code and deploying it to Celo.

     ```js
     require('babel-register')